theNewDynamic/aba-icc/_how-the-court-works/trial-and-appeal/index.md

 Once the OTP’s case is concluded, the second step of the trial is for the Accused and his/her defense team can present their own evidence.
 The OTP and Victims are allowed to test the strength of the Defense evidence as well.

-Once the trial is complete, the TC deliberates in private, and reaches a guilty or not guilty verdict.
+The last step, once the trial is complete, is for the TC to deliberate in private, and reach a guilty or not guilty verdict.
 The TC delivers their verdict with written justifications, called a “judgment.”